Code-Institute-Submissions/translex_app/README.md

 An application created for mainly English people who would like to translate any word or sentence to a different language, this application gives the user the capability to translate English to a wide variety of languages.

-The application is a SPA (single page application) scaled for devices for ease of acces and use.
+The application is a SPA (single page application) scaled for devices for ease of access and use.

 The application has been designed in a way to suit all users as easy as possible, future development could be to get the app in other languages to be applicable world-wide.